Computer Networks

 Introducing Copper and Fiber

-Ethernet LANs use cables for the links between nodes on a computer network, and because many types of cables use copper wires, Ethernet LANs are often called wired LANs.
+Ethernet LANs use cables for the links between nodes on a computer network.
+Because many types of cables use copper wires, Ethernet LANs are often called wired LANs.
 Ethernet LANs also use fiber-optic cabling, which includes a fiberglass core that devices use to send data using light.

 Materials inside the cable: UTP and Fiber